Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 We evaluate our proposed method on the Multi-Organ Nuclei Segmentation (MoNuSeg) dataset and the Computational Precision Medicine (CPM) dataset.
 Both datasets have pixel-level annotation of the nuclei, and we obtained the point annotation by extracting the point roughly around the center of each mask as~\cite{tian2020weakly,qu2019weakly,chamanzar2020weakly,Qu2020}.

 \textbf{MoNuSeg} is a public dataset obtained by annotating the pathology images for tumors in different organs, which consists of H\&E stained images captured at 40x magnification downloaded from the cancer genome atlas (TCGA).\footnote{https://www.cancer.gov/tcga} It contains 30 training images and 14 test images, each with the size of $1000\times1000$ pixels.
+We randomly select 6 images in the training set for validation.
 The training data contains approximately 22,000 nuclei with boundary fully annotated, and the test data contains around 7,000 annotated nuclei.

 \textbf{CPM} contains 32 images with the size of $500\times500$ or $600\times600$ pixels, scanned at 40$\times$ magnification.
 It contains four types of tumor, i.e., non-small cell lung cancer, head and neck squamous cell carcinoma, glioblastoma multiforme, and lower grade glioma.
 For each type of tumor, we randomly select one image for validation and two images for testing, thus all the images are divided into 20 images for training, 4 images for validation, and 8 images for testing.